 Non-exempt employees must be paid extra compensation under California's overtime law if they work:

-In a single workday, you would have worked for more than eight hours.
+You would have worked for more than eight hours in a single workday.

-In a single workweek, you'll have worked for more than forty hours.
+You'll have worked for more than forty hours in a single workweek.

 In a single workweek, there are more than six days.